sushiswap/meiji/README.md

 Sushi is community driven, so if you want to contribute please go ahead and tackle an issue!

-## License

-Distributed under the WTFPL License.
-See `LICENSE` for more information.

 ## Authors

 * [ControlCplusControlV](https://twitter.com/controlcthenv)